gnurt2041/ProjectInClass/DHT11_STM32/readme.md

 ### This project is still in progress!!!
-# Use STM32 to read that data from DHT11/DHT22 then send it to the web and from there forecast the next days
+# Use STM32 to read data(temperature, humidity) from DHT11/DHT22 then send it to the web and from there forecast the next days

 ## Illustration